Harry van den Ham

 Harry Van Den Ham (born 16 August 1954) is a Dutch professional football manager and former player.

 Playing career

-Van den Ham played for UVV Utrecht in his youth and from the age of 11 began playing for USV Elinkwijk.
+Van den Ham was born in Bandung and moved with his Dutch father, Indonesian mother and six siblings to Holland when he was two years old.
+He played for UVV Utrecht in his youth and from the age of 11 began playing for USV Elinkwijk.
 With Elinkwijk, he became Dutch champions with the Sunday amateurs in 1974.
 In 1975, he switched from the amateurs to professional football.
 Van den Ham subsequently played in the Netherlands for FC Utrecht, SC Cambuur, FC Den Bosch, DS '79 and PEC Zwolle.
 In 1980, he was briefly playing for the Tulsa Roughnecks in the United States.
-In Belgium he also played for Berchem Sport.
+In Belgium he also played for Berchem Sport alongside compatriots Paul Postuma and Dick Advocaat.

 In 1985, Van den Ham began playing with the Utrecht-based amateur association USV Holland.
 At the age of 34, Van den Ham made his comeback in the Eredivisie for VVV in 1988.
 From 1990, he played for another year for VC Vlissingen, after which he retired from his active professional career.

+Van den Ham played once for the Netherlands national under-21 football team.